NickHeap2/vscode-ant/README.md

 * `ant.sortTargetsAlphabetically`: should the targets be sorted alphabetically by default?
 Default is true.
 * `ant.envVarsFile`: file name to load env vars from to pass to ant.
 Default is build.env.
 * `ant.ansiconExe`: Ansicon executable (e.g. D:/tools/ansicon/ansicon.exe) for colorization on windows.
 Download from (https://github.com/adoxa/ansicon/releases).
-* `buildFilenames`: comma separated list of build file names to load.
+* `ant.buildFilenames`: comma separated list of build file names to load.
 Default is build.xml.
-* `buildFileDirectories`: comma separated list of directories to search for configured file names (build, auto & env files).
+* `ant.buildFileDirectories`: comma separated list of directories to search for configured file names (build, auto & env files).
 Default is . .
-* `buildAutoFile`: comma separated list of file names to load auto targets from.
+* `ant.buildAutoFile`: comma separated list of file names to load auto targets from.
 Default is build.auto.
+* `ant.initialiseCommandOnWin32`: command to call when new output console is initialised on win32 platform.
+* `ant.initialiseCommandOnLinux`: command to call when new output console is initialised on linux platform.

 The extension will use the built in version of Ant which includes a windows colour library if you don't configure the ant.executable or ant.home settings.